data-preservation-programs/singularity/DEMO_AUTO_PREP_DEALS.md

 # Auto-Prep Deal Scheduling Demo

-This demo showcases the new **Auto-Prep Deal Scheduling** feature that automatically creates storage deals when data preparation completes.
+This demo showcases the new **Auto-Prep Deal Scheduling** feature that provides complete data onboarding in a single command - from data source to storage deals.

 ## Overview

-The auto-prep deal scheduling feature eliminates manual intervention by:
+The auto-prep deal scheduling feature eliminates manual intervention by providing a unified `onboard` command that:
-- Automatically creating deal schedules when all preparation jobs complete
+- Creates storage connections automatically
-- Providing configurable deal parameters during preparation setup
+- Sets up data preparation with deal parameters
-- Running a background monitoring service
-- Supporting batch processing of multiple preparations

-## Demo Scenario

-We'll demonstrate:
-1. Setting up auto-deal configuration
-2. Creating a preparation with auto-deal enabled
-3. Monitoring the preparation progress
-4. Automatic deal schedule creation
-5. Manual commands for checking and triggering
+- Starts scanning, packing, and DAG generation automatically
+- Creates storage deals when preparation completes
+- Manages workers to process jobs automatically

 ## Prerequisites